 All student publications are governed and approved by the Student Government Association and the College's administration.
 Student publications must be reviewed by the Editorial Committee for Student Publications prior to publication and distribution.
-The Committee will consist of the following persons: SGA President, SGA Advisor, Chairperson of the English Department, and the Director of Library Services.
+The Committee will consist of the following persons: SGA President, SGA Advisor, Chairperson of the English Department, and an Assistant Vice President in Educational Services appointed by the Vice President for Instruction and Support Services.